TheAryamanC/Sudoku-Solver/README.md

 # Sudoku Solver

-## Change the board by editing the vector to create a new puzzle
+## This is an algorithm that solves a sudoku puzzle